Resettlement and humanitarian admission - Ireland

 The number of admissions is limited to 50 persons for 2025.
 This limit ensures that Ireland’s capacity to host and integrate new arrivals is given due consideration.

+Community sponsorship is used to admit proposed beneficiaries to Ireland.
+A Community Sponsorship Group must be established and have appropriate housing sourced.
 Only potential beneficiaries who have the appropriate travel documents to exit their country and have accommodation sourced or pledged in Ireland are currently considered.
-IRPP officials liaise with colleagues in Department of Foreign Affairs and Trade and the Department of Justice, Home Affairs and Migration to arrange for Visa Waiver letters to issue to allow for onward travel and admission to Ireland.
-IRPP officials will arrange for flights to Ireland through our travel partners and inform relevant authorities in the Irish airport of planned arrival.
+The IRPP liaises with the Department of Foreign Affairs and Trade and the Department of Justice, Home Affairs and Migration to arrange for visa waiver letters to allow for onward travel and admission to Ireland.
+IRPP officials will arrange the flights to Ireland through travel partners and inform relevant authorities at the Irish airport.

 • Equality activists (this category relates to people who were members of equality organisations or involved publicly in the promotion of equality, including gender equality, in Afghanistan);